olympum/olympum-draft/_posts/2017/2017-04-16-the-curious-case-of-mr-elite-turbo-muin.md

 <img src="{{ site.base_url }}/assets/2017/04/power.png"/>

 There are quite a few interesting findings from plotting the two power curves alongside.
-As an average for the whole ride, the Misuro B+ reads 245 w compared to 231 w on the Vector pedals.
+As an average for the whole ride, the Misuro B+ reads 245w compared to 231w on the Vector pedals.
 This difference is within the accuracy advertised by Elite.

 One interesting additional finding is that the power readings from the Misuro B+ slowly drift higher over time as the oil temperature increases and the sensor does not compensate for it.

 <img src="{{ site.base_url }}/assets/2017/04/temp-drift.png"/>